Encompass Health Corporation research snapshot

 EHC AI Trading Strategy Framework

 The EHC AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with discharges, net revenue per discharge, labor costs, Medicare reimbursement, de novo openings, free cash flow, leverage, and guidance.
+It connects chart levels with discharges, net revenue per discharge, labor costs, Medicare reimbursement, de novo openings, free cash flow, leverage, guidance, and the August 5, 2026 Q2 earnings report.

 Trend-following setup

-A failed breakout followed by a close below $107 should reduce trend confidence, especially if same-store discharge growth turns negative or wage pressure rises.
+A failed advance followed by a close below $105 should reduce trend confidence, especially if same-store discharge growth turns negative or wage pressure rises.

 Mean-reversion setup

-If EHC pulls back toward the 50-day average near $103 without a permanent earnings reset, compare the lower price with 2026 adjusted EPS guidance, free cash flow, leverage, discharge trends, and peer action in other post-acute and hospital operators.
+If EHC pulls back toward the 50-day average near $105.9 or the 200-day average near $107.1 without a permanent earnings reset, compare the lower price with 2026 adjusted EPS guidance, free cash flow, leverage, discharge trends, and peer action in other post-acute and hospital operators.

 Do not treat every pullback as automatically attractive if Medicare payment assumptions worsen, occupancy slips, or de novo ramps miss plans.